 It was only a few product cycles ago that Dynastar transformed its brand identity with the debut of the Cham series.
 It was a bellwether moment, both for Dynastar and the burgeoning freeride market segment.
 The Chams were the first collection from a mainstream brand that used what was then referred to as a “5-point” sidecut, the two extra points indicating the ski’s widest points, which were pulled back from their traditional location at the …READ MORE

-The simplest way to characterize the new M-Free 99 from Dynastar is it’s a narrow Powder ski, a genre that’s otherwise populated by models over 113mm underfoot, compared to this M-Free’s 99mm.
+The simplest way to characterize the M-Free 99 from Dynastar is it’s a narrow Powder ski, a genre that’s otherwise populated by models over 113mm underfoot, compared to this M-Free’s 99mm.
 In groomed conditions, its tip and tail have nothing to do except dangle above the snow surface, waiting to be called into action.
-Considering how loose its extremities are, it’s cool, calm and collected underfoot, moving edge to edge in medium-radius turns without …READ MORE
+Considering how loose its extremities are, it’s cool, calm and collected underfoot, moving edge to edge in medium-radius turns without drawing …READ MORE

 Just two years ago, Dynastar radically altered its all-mountain offering, replacing the long-in-the-tooth Cham/Legend design with the M-Pro series.
 The M-Pro collection consists of four models, that roughly parallel the ability hierarchy of novice (M-Pro 84), intermediate (M-Pro 90), advanced (M-Pro 99) and pro athlete (M-Pro Rider).
 The M-Pro 99 is clearly the sweetspot in the series, with more Titanal in its guts and a more connected-to-the-snow baseline.
 While there’s metal in its make-up, it’s …READ MORE